Covid 19 coronavirus: Help Taupō and Tūrangi recover from lockdown - Go Local!

 Mike Bowie of the Tūrangi Tourism Group says there's no need to encourage people at the southern end of the lake to support their local businesses because they always do anyway.

-"It's a given," says Mike.
+"It's a given," says Bowie.
 "There's that strong sense of community, there really is.

 'We're pretty resilient in Tūrangi.
 It's not about handouts, it's about a hand up, it's about what can you do to get everybody back on their feet."

-Mike says that, while everybody in the Tūrangi/Tongariro area is proud of doing the right thing during the lockdown, it has come at a cost, jobs have been lost and it will take a while to get things up and running.
+Bowie says that although everybody in the Tūrangi/Tongariro area is proud of doing the right thing during the lockdown, it has come at a cost.
+Jobs have been lost and it will take a while to get things running again.
 But, he says from his discussions with locals and local business owners, there is a real determination to help Tūrangi recover.